4 Things Your Mortgage Broker Wish You Knew

 3) They don’t decide how much you can borrow

-Depending on their lending policy, banks may finance anything between 80% and 90% of the value of the property you want to buy as long as your income and other factors meet their criteria for loan eligibility.
-This means that a buyer will have to fund at least 10% by cash.
+Depending on their lending policy, banks may finance anything between 80% and 90% of the value of the property.
+Only special schemes from banks, or government home ownership initiatives may offer 100% financing.
+This is usually for first time one owners or those who qualify to buy as long as your income and other factors meet the criteria for 100% loan eligibility.
+Generally, most house buyers will have to fund at least 10% of the purchase by cash.

 The problem typically arises with transactions involving sub-sale properties, when a disparity occurs between the seller’s asking price and the actual market value of the property.
-For example, the selling price of a house might be set at RM600,000, but the actual market value of the house could hover at just above RM500,000.
+For example, the selling price of a house might be set at RM600,000.
+However, the actual market value of the house could hover at just above RM500,000.

 When this occurs, the buyer will have to fork out significantly more for the down payment, and a mortgage broker cannot help to increase the amount of financing a buyer can get.